godsylla/Housing-Sales-Price-Predictions-Regression-/README.md

 - Train a model on pre-2010 data and evaluate its performance on the 2010 houses.
 - Characterize and evaluate the model.
 (How does it perform and what are the best estimates of price?)

-## Citations:
+## External Sources Referenced:
 - http://www.remodeling.hw.net/cost-vs-value/2010/west-north-central/des-moines-ia/
 - http://cdnassets.hw.net/b6/3d/047accdd4174a4965051631d7900/cvv-2010-2011-professional-desmoinesia.pdf

 ## Findings:
-**Fixed Features that were better predictors of SalePrice:**
+**Fixed Features that were better predictors of SalePrice (ipynb Part03-A):**
-While there were a total of 47 final features, I decided to look only at feature importances of > 0.0125, which is summarized in the table at the end of in Part03A.
-Based on the output, and ignoring the dummies aspect of certain categorical features, the following appear to be the best predictors of price:
+While there were a total of 47 final features out of the initial 81, I decided to look only at feature importances of > 0.0125, which is summarized in the table at the end of in Part03-A. Based on the output, and ignoring the dummies aspect of certain categorical features, the following appear to be the best predictors of price:
     - Whether the home has a 2nd floor (`2ndFlrSF`, `1stFlrSF`)
     - The residential zoning (`MSZoning_RM`, which indicates medium density)
-    - Basements (BsmtUnfSF, BsmtFinSF1, TotalBsmtSF),
+    - Basements (BsmtUnfSF, BsmtFinSF1, `TotalBsmtSF`),
     - Year Built (how old the construction is)
     - Lot Frontage and Lot Area,
-    - Above grade living area (GrLivArea)
+    - Above grade living area (`GrLivArea`)
+ Train score (R^2 score) > 0.90
+ Test score (R^2 score) > 0.80

 **Renovatable Features that were better predictors of SalePrice (ipynb Part03-B):**
 - Room improvements